99.9 FM (film)

-99.9 FM is a 2005 Indian film directed by Sanjay Bhatia and produced under the banners of 2 Gram Films and P.R Films.
-The film stars Shawar Ali, Raima Sen and Dipannita Sharma in lead roles.
-The film follows the plot of a radio jockey (Shawar), despite being married, gets entangled in a love triangle with an air-hostess.
+99.9 FM is a 2005 Indian film directed by Sanjay Bhatia and produced under the banners of 2 Gram Films and P.R.
+Films.
+The film stars Shawar Ali, Raima Sen, and Dipannita Sharma in lead roles.
+The film follows the plot of a radio jockey (Shawar), despite being married, who gets entangled in a love triangle with an air hostess.

 Plot

-Gautam Singh (Shawar Ali) meets Sonali (Dipannita Sharma) an air-hostess and gradually he develops feelings for her.
-However Sonali breaks up with Gautam, leaving him distressed and heart-broken.
+Gautam Singh (Shawar Ali) meets Sonali (Dipannita Sharma), an air hostess, and gradually he develops feelings for her.
+However, Sonali breaks up with Gautam, leaving him distressed and heartbroken.
 However, he meets Kim (Raima Sen) and marries her.
 Gautam is a radio jockey at a radio station named "99.9 FM" based in Mumbai.
-The couple's lives goes well until Gautam meets Sonali again, re-awakening his love for her.
-Sonali proposes Gautam to marry her and asks him to divorce Kim.
-However, a reluctant Gautam has no reason to divorce his wife, which makes Sonali upset and she leaves Gautam.
+The couple's lives go well until Gautam meets Sonali again, re-awakening his love for her.
+Sonali proposes to Gautam to marry her and asks him to divorce Kim.
+However, a reluctant Gautam has no reason to divorce his wife, which makes Sonali upset, and she leaves Gautam.
 A devastated and helpless Gautam has no other option till the point where he makes up his mind to live with Sonali.
 He conspires against Kim and kills her with a revolver.
 Before killing Kim, Gautam had planned to elope with Sonali.
-But the guilt of killing his wife hurts his conscience and he confesses it to Sonali.
+But the guilt of killing his wife hurts his conscience, and he confesses it to Sonali.
 Sonali, who was waiting for Gautam, gets broken after the confession made by him.
-She walks away and Gautam tries to evade the law by escaping from Mumbai and police.
-However, the police arrest him from the highway and he is sentenced to death for killing his wife.
-The next night shows Sonali being the new host to the channel in the place of Gautam.
+She walks away, and Gautam tries to evade the law by escaping from Mumbai and the police.
+However, the police arrest him on the highway, and he is sentenced to death for killing his wife.
+The next night shows Sonali being the new host of the channel in the place of Gautam.